input-output-hk/marlowe-cardano/doc/marlowe/tutorials/introducing-marlowe.rst

 will have nothing left to do – when it can be closed.
 At this point any unspent funds left in the contract are **refunded** to participants, and the contract stops, or *terminates*.
-So, any funds put into the contract by a participant *can’t be locked up forever*: at this point the commitment effectively ends.
+So, any funds put into the contract by a participant *can't be locked up forever*: at this point the commitment effectively ends.

 What is more, it is easy for us to *read off* from the contract when it